 Though it was discovered in the 1960s, it wasn't until 1994 that the site was excavated and a megalithic ring of stone pillars uncovered.
 Archeologists believe that the high T-shaped pillars once supported a roof.
-With only one-tenth of the 22-acre complex unearthed so far, scientists are astounded by indications of 16 more buried circles, each ranging from 32' to 98' in diameter.
+With less than five percent of the 22-acre complex unearthed so far, scientists are astounded by indications of 16 more buried circles, each ranging from 32' to 98' in diameter.

 There is much speculation over the original purpose of the stones and how they were transported to the site.
 Some believe the henge was used for rituals, ceremonies, and burials.
 Researchers note that the stones were intentionally aligned with the summer and winter solstices.

 This World Heritage Site is owned by the Crown of England and managed by the English Heritage with the surrounding land owned by the National Trust.
 The English Heritage website offers visitors an interactive virtual tour inside the circle.

 A discovery of "17 other ritual monuments" in the area surrounding Stonehenge was reported on September 10, 2014.
 Researchers from Birmingham University participating in the Stonehenge Hidden Landscapes Project used ground penetrating radar to find outlying fields, a pond, a large pit, and several enclosures.
 Scientists will have to study the findings to interpret exactly what the discovery means.

 When people think of pyramids, they generally think of Ancient Egypt, but Greece has a few as well.
 There are ancient structures located at Argolid Greece known as the Pyraids of Argolis.

 The best-known of these (and most intriguing!) is the Pyramid of Hellinikon.
 It was originally assumed to be a tomb, but to date, no human remains have been found within, and archaeologists haven't been able to agree on a date as to when it was constructed, with certain parts of it being dated to one period, and other parts to another.